Parole, Pardons and Clemency

 (Includes only those offenders serving determinate sentences as offenders serving indeterminate sentences can only successfully complete full parole by dying.)

-Offenders released on statutory release were far more likely to have had their releases revoked because of a breach of condition than federal offenders on day parole or full parole during each of the last five years.
+Offenders released on statutory release were far more likely to have had their releases revoked because of a breach of condition or of a new offence than federal offenders on day parole or full parole during each of the last five years.

 8. Number of PBC Contacts with Victims